wfvdijk/snowflake_toolkit/README.md

 CONVERSION FUNCTIONS

 - BLANKIFNULL: as a counterpart of ZEROIFNULL.
-Returns null if its argument is blank string; otherwise, returns its argument.
+Returns blank string if its argument is NULL; otherwise, returns its argument.
 - NULLIFBLANK: as a counterpart of NULLIFZERO: Returns NULL if the argument is blank string; otherwise, returns the argument.

 Feel free to contact me at wfvdijk@gmail.com